Skip to Content

 Not a few cowboy work boots meet ASTM standards, and this is an important point to prove my assessment.

-The last thing is that cowboy work boots have reduced much weight than traditional cowboy boots due to their shorter shafts.
+The last thing is that cowboy work boots have reduced weight than traditional cowboy boots due to their shorter shafts.
 Yes, most cowboy work boots just reach your mid-calf.

 Most cowboy work boots have a very wide toe box to provide more wiggle room for toes, thus making your feet more comfortable.